vitaly-t/connection-string/README.md

 ## API

-After parsing you always get a class instance with all the properties, plus method `build`, which can construct a new the connection string from the current properties.
+After parsing you always get a class instance with all the properties, plus method `build`, which can construct a new connection string from the current properties.

 Example: